aurora-multiphysics/apollo/README.md

 - ComplexMaxwell, for solving the full-wave Maxwell equations in the frequency domain using edge-based FEs.
 - EddyAV, for solving the low-frequency Maxwell equations for eddy current problems in the time domain using nodal FEs under the $A-V$ formulation.
 - MaxwellHNonlinear, for solving low-frequency $H$-formulation problems for systems containing highly nonlinear conductors (such as superconductors).

+More information on the models used can be found at https://aurora-multiphysics.github.io/apollo/